abhishiv/atom/Readme.md

 @gratico/atom
 =====

-Simple atom structure inspired by om.
+Simple atom structure inspired by clojure's atom.
 Mutations are JSON RFC 6902 patches.

 Install and use
 ---------------